RockhurstHS/STEAM-Blog/events/index.md

 Interns will be expected to:

--Devote 8-10 hours a week to internship project -Participate in virtual meetings with STARTLAND team and other interns -Recruit students to submit artwork/projects
+- Devote 8-10 hours a week to internship project
+- Participate in virtual meetings with STARTLAND team and other interns
+- Recruit students to submit artwork/projects
--Review and categorize submissions
+- Review and categorize submissions
--Respond to all applicant communications/requests in a timely manner -Help create weekly challenges to engage the public -Help promote QuaranZine on social media platforms and by word of mouth
+- Respond to all applicant communications/requests in a timely manner
+- Help create weekly challenges to engage the public
+- Help promote QuaranZine on social media platforms and by word of mouth

 Benefits:

--Gain Real-Life Skills: Learn to work and collaborate remotely as a team while meeting deadlines -Build Connections: Establish relationships with other students to create something for the greater good -Make an Impact: Help to build a community and raise the voice of the youth during this time of social distancing, help tell their story!
+- Gain Real-Life Skills: Learn to work and collaborate remotely as a team while meeting deadlines
+- Build Connections: Establish relationships with other students to create something for the greater good
+- Make an Impact: Help to build a community and raise the voice of the youth during this time of social distancing, help tell their story!

 <b>Applications are due Monday, April 13 by 11:59 PM</b>